Whitby and Pickering Railway: Closure and rebirth

 The line from Rillington Junction to Whitby closed as a result of the Beeching Report along with most of Whitby's railway links.
 The Esk Valley Line was reprieved saving 6 mi of the original W&P between Whitby and Grosmont.

 In 1967 the North Yorkshire Moors Railway Preservation Society (NYMRPS) was formed with the aim of preserving the line between Grosmont and Pickering and reopened as a Heritage Steam Railway.
 The NYMRPS became a charitable trust, the North York Moors Historical Railway Trust Ltd and succeeded in re-opening the line as the North Yorkshire Moors Railway (NYMR) in 1973.
 The route of the W&P survived.

-On 8 February 2005 the Company was re-born as a private company for the benefit of the NYMR and is registered at Companies House in name with NYMR operating the route.
+On 8 February 2005 the company was re-born as a private company for the benefit of the NYMR, with NYMR operating the route.

 In 2007 the NYMR obtained the necessary powers and agreements to operate steam trains over the Network Rail line from Grosmont to Whitby and as far as Battersby, the first UK heritage railway to do so; this means steam trains once again run between Whitby and Pickering.